-- There are more than 10,000 undergraduate and graduate international students making contributions on UNC System campuses, representing 4.5 percent of total fall 2022 enrollment. - Support federal legislation that fosters the work of highly skilled international students, scientists, and doctors. - Support federal funding for public media that benefits PBS North Carolina - More than 10 million North Carolinians rely on PBS NC as an important learning tool for children, as well as lifesaving information during and following emergency situations, as PBS NC partners with the North Carolina Department of Public Safety with shared infrastructure for emergency communications around the state. - During the pandemic, PBS NC distributed over 150 teacher-created lesson plans for students isolated at home via their broadcasts and streamed on the PBS NC website. - PBS NC is helping lead a Department of Homeland Security effort to develop Public Safety Communications applications utilizing the new broadcast technology, NEXTGEN TV. - Support FY 24 funding for public media, including the Corporations for Public Broadcasting, Ready to Learn, and the Next Generation Warning System.
+- There are more than 10,000 undergraduate and graduate international students making contributions on UNC system campuses, representing 4.5% of total fall 2022 enrollment. - Support federal legislation that fosters the work of highly skilled international students, scientists, and doctors.

+Support federal funding for public media that benefits PBS North Carolina

+- More than 10 million North Carolinians rely on PBS NC as an important learning tool for children, as well as lifesaving information during and following emergency situations, as PBS North Carolina partners with the North Carolina Department of Public Safety with shared infrastructure for emergency communications around the state. - During the pandemic, PBS North Carolina distributed over 150 teacher-created lesson plans for students isolated at home via their broadcasts and streamed on the PBS NC website. - PBS North Carolina is helping lead a Department of Homeland Security effort to develop Public Safety Communications applications utilizing the new broadcast technology, NEXTGEN TV. - Support FY 24 funding for public media, including the Corporation for Public Broadcasting, Ready To Learn and the Next Generation Warning System.